itKD: Interchange Transfer-based Knowledge Distillation for 3D Object Detection: Related Works

-Vote3Deep~\cite{Vote3Deep} thoroughly exploited feature-centric voting to build CNNs to detect objects in point clouds natively.
-A 3D region proposal network (RPN) to learn objectness from geometric shapes and object recognition network to extract geometric features in 3D and color features has been suggested~\cite{DSS}.
-The 3D fully convolutional network was applied to point cloud data for vehicle detection~\cite{3DFCN}.
-VoxelNet~\cite{VoxelNet} designed an end-to-end trainable detector based on learning-based voxelization using fully connected layers.
-In~\cite{SECOND}, they encoded the point cloud by VoxelNet and used sparse convolution for fast detection.
+During the last few years, encouraged by the success of CNNs, the development of object detectors using CNNs is developing rapidly.
+Recently, many 3D object detectors have been studied and they can be briefly categorized by how they extract representations from point clouds; \textit{e.g.}, grid-based~\cite{SECOND}\cite{PIXOR}\cite{VoxelNet}\cite{PP}\cite{CPoint}, point-based~\cite{FPointNet}\cite{PointRCNN}\cite{StarNet}\cite{PointGNN}\cite{3DSSD} and hybrid-based~\cite{FPRCNN}\cite{STD}\cite{SASSD}\cite{MVF}\cite{PVRCNN} methods.
+In detail, Vote3Deep~\cite{Vote3Deep} thoroughly exploited feature-centric voting to build CNNs for detecting objects in point clouds.
+In~\cite{DSS}, they have studied on the task of amodal 3D object detection in RGB-D images, where a 3D region proposal network (RPN) to learn objectness from geometric shapes and the joint object recognition network to extract geometric features in 3D and color features in 2D.
+The 3D fully convolutional network~\cite{3DFCN} was straightforwardly applied to point cloud data for vehicle detection.
+In the early days, VoxelNet~\cite{VoxelNet} has designed an end-to-end trainable detector based on learning-based voxelization using fully connected layers.
+In~\cite{SECOND}, they encoded the point cloud by VoxelNet and used the sparse convolution to achieve the fast detection.
 HVNet~\cite{HVNet} fused the multi-scale voxel feature encoder at the point-wise level and projected into multiple pseudo-image feature maps for solving the various sizes of the feature map.
 In~\cite{ComplexYOLO}, they replaced the point cloud with a grid-based bird’s-eye view (BEV) RGB-map and utilized YOLOv2 to detect the 3D objects.
-PIXOR~\cite{PIXOR} converted the point cloud to a 3D BEV map and carried out real-time 3D object detection with an RPN-free single-stage based model.
-PP~\cite{PP} utilized PointNet~\cite{PointNet} to learn the representation of point clouds organized in vertical columns for fast 3D object detection.
-To improve on the performance of PP, \cite{PBOD} a pillar-based method that incorporated a cylindrical projection into multi-view feature learning was proposed.
+PIXOR~\cite{PIXOR} converted the point cloud to a 3D BEV map and carried out the real-time 3D object detection with an RPN-free single-stage based model.

+Recently, PointPillars (PP)-based method~\cite{PP} utilized the PointNet~\cite{PointNet} to learn the representation of point clouds organized in vertical columns for achieving the fast 3D object detection.
+To boost both performance and speed over PP, a pillar-based method~\cite{PBOD} that incorporated a cylindrical projection into multi-view feature learning was proposed.
 More recently, CenterPoint~\cite{CPoint} was introduced as an anchor-free detector that predicted the center of an object using a PP or VoxelNet-based feature encoder.
-In this paper, we build the backbone network using CenterPoint because it is simple, near real-time, and achieves good performance in the wild.
+In this paper, we employ the backbone architecture using CenterPoint because it is simple, near real-time, and achieves good performance in the wild situation.